Is Loose Tea Better Than Tea Sachets and Tea Bags?

 Enter your email and get it sent straight to your inbox.
 Plus, get recipes & tips from me every week!

+There’s a big difference in quality between loose tea, tea sachets, and tea bags and it’s easy to see once you put them side by side.
 Loose tea, tea sachets, and tea bags all contain rolled dried tea leaves.
 The more of the whole tea leaf (bigger pieces) you can see, the better the quality of tea.

-Loose leaf tea (top in the photo) is usually made up of whole, unbroken tea leaves.
+Loose tea (top in the photo) is usually made up of whole, unbroken tea leaves.
 Once the tea leaves are brewed, the leaves will unfurl and you should be able to see the shape of the leaf.

 Tea sachets (middle in the photo) contain a mix of whole and broken tea leaves inside a pyramid-shaped bag.

+Tea bags (bottom in the photo) contain tiny bits of what was once a whole tea leaf.
 When you open up a tea bag, it’s hard to tell that the small bits and powder were once a leaf.

 Loose tea is the highest quality tea